monitisexchange/Monitis-Linux-Scripts/Node-server-monitor/Readme.md

 ##### You can also getting monitoring data from monitis
 To do so you should use __nmon_getdata.sh__ script by following pattern

-        nmon_getdata.sh -d <number of days to get data for> -p <directory path to storing data-files>
+        nmon_getdata.sh -d <number of days to get data for> -p <directory path to storing data-files> -f <file name prefix> -m <monitor id>

         where
             -d parameter specifies how many days data do you want to get (default value is 1 day)
-               NOTE: each day's data will be stored in the separate files -p parameter specifies the directory which will keep the data-files to (by default it is current directory)
+               NOTE: each day's data will be stored in the separate files -p parameter specifies the directory which will keep the data-files to (by default it is current directory) -f parameter specifies the prefix for file name which will contain data (by default it is monitor name defined in monitor_constats.sh)
+            -m monitor registration ID

+Notice that all parameters are optional.
+The monitor registration ID should be specified in extreme situation only, e.g. if you have several monitors with same name or some monitor was deleted by accidentally but its data is very important.

 After finishing you will see few files named like "_node_data_2012-03-11_"